-The police indicate that a car made an illegal U-turn at Northwest 87th Avenue and 33rd Street, hitting the the officer.
+The police indicate that a car made an illegal U-turn at Northwest 87th Avenue and 33rd Street, hitting the officer.

 The victim’s wife said that she “always worry about him being on the motorcycle.”

-Doctors report that the 51 year old police suffered broken bones and a collapsed lung but that they expect him to recover.
+Doctors report that the 51-year-old police suffered broken bones and a collapsed lung but that they expect him to recover.

 Statistically more motorcyclists aged 45-54 were injured in motorcycle accidents in Florida than any other age group in 2009.
 In 2009, more motorcyclists in the age group 45-54 were fatally injured in Florida motorcycle accidents than any other age group.
 The age group of 25-34 was the next age group.
-The average age of fatally injured Florida motorcylists was 42 years old.
+The average age of fatally injured Florida motorcyclists was 42 years old.